 This Masters programme is designed for dental graduates who wish to develop clinical and research skills in oral and maxillofacial surgery.
 It will provide you with a qualification which will enable you to extend your clinical diagnostic and treatment skills to a higher level.
 It will also provide you with a solid grounding in research methodologies.

-- You will have access to patients and opportunities to carry out oral surgical procedures under supervision.
+- You will have access to patients and opportunities to carry out oral and maxillofacial surgical procedures under supervision.

 - The University is well recognised as a centre of excellence for research in the fields of 3D imaging, bone bioengineering and orthognathic surgery.

-- These special interests in the surgical specialties are linked with the renowned oral and maxillofacial surgical service in the city and regional hospitals in the west of Scotland.
+- Oral and Maxillofacial surgery are special interests in the surgical specialties, linked with the renowned oral and maxillofacial surgical service in the city and regional hospitals in the west of Scotland.

 - You will have the opportunity to attend all postgraduate lectures in the Dental School which includes invited speakers from the Royal College of Physicians & Surgeons in Glasgow and from dental companies.